pinojs/pino/README.md

 > **Pino *does not* natively support in-process transports.**

 Pino does not support in-process transports because Node processes are single threaded processes (ignoring some technical details).
-In order for Pino to achieve the speed it achieves, Pino purposefully offloads the handling of logs, and their ultimate destination, to external processes so that the threading capabilities of the OS can be used (or other CPUs).
+Given this restriction, one of the methods Pino employs to achieve its speed is to purposefully offload the handling of logs, and their ultimate destination, to external processes so that the threading capabilities of the OS can be used (or other CPUs).

 One consequence of this methodology is that "error" logs do not get written to `stderr`.
 However, since Pino logs are in a parseable format, it is possible to